Author Archives: Merlin Silk

 Become a Better Blogger

-Sometimes you run into bits and pieces of wisdom, you really can’t – or shouldn’t – live without.
-The ten points below will definitely make a better writer.
+Sometimes you run into bits and pieces of wisdom you can’t – or shouldn’t – live without.
+The ten points below will make you a better writer.

 HOW TO WRITE GOOD